2017 Washington Redskins season: Week 12: vs. New York Giants

 The Redskins won on Thanksgiving Day for the first time since 2012 and their third time ever.
 Kirk Cousins threw a pick six to Janoris Jenkins, who suffered a season-ending injury on the play, to tie the game at 10.
 The Giants defense hung tough until Cousins and Josh Doctson broke through in the final minutes of the game.

-This was Eli Manning's 210th consecutive and final start before infamously being benched for Geno Smith for one game.
-He was the second quarterback to ever start 210 consecutive games and has since been passed by Philip Rivers.
+This was Eli Manning's 210th consecutive and final start before being benched for Geno Smith for one game.
+He was the second quarterback ever to start 210 consecutive games, a record since passed by Philip Rivers.